beajoynes/netbox-evaluation/topology-plugin.md

   - Within rack display could be better
  * Want to add more data to understand/ explore better
  * Can download PNG of topology
  * Can rearrange by dragging - though they don't alweays stay where yo uwant, very 'floaty'
+ * can group by sites and racks as well as filter
+ *